It was such a lukewarm swamp that it could hardly be called a thermal spring.

 The parking lot and the road leading to it were unpaved but could be reached without problems by a normal car.

-Camping was not allowed and there was not even a pit toilet.
+Camping was not allowed and there was not even a vault toilet.

 I found three information boards under the gazebo.